yuyang339/cs140e-21spr/hardware.md

 What you need:

   0. A laptop that runs Linux or MacOS.
-In the past, some people have made it about half way through the quarter before converting to a linux dual-boot.
-If you are very good, and very dedicated you might be able to make Windows work well enough, but there's a variety of tedious issues and we won't be able to help you.
+Windows has a a variety of tedious issues and we won't be able to help you with, especially since the class is online.

-     So please just get Linux or MacOS running!
+     In the past, some die-hard Windows users have made it about half way through the quarter before giving up and converting to a Linux dual-boot system, so doing that before the quarter starts will save you time :).

   1. We use the r/pi model 1 A+  (Not the model 2 model 3 or model 4
      nor the model B+).